jialeishen/CONTAM-ANT/ANT Revision History.md

 # ANT Revision History
 The history of major enhancements and fixes to ANT is provided below.

+## Version 0.2.6
+*Release Date: February 8, 2024*

+Updates:

+ - The issue with BREP intersection has been fixed.

 ## Version 0.2.5
 *Release Date: January 11, 2024*